 Adult Name Change

-If you are over the age of 18, we can guide you through the process to legally change your name in North Carolina.
+If you are over the age of 18, we can guide you through the process to legally change your name in Wilmington, North Carolina area.
 The process begins with posting notice of the name change and then filing a petition with the court.
 Among other documents, you will need an FBI Background Check, SBI Background Check, official fingerprint cards, and character witnesses.
 Rest assured that our experienced attorneys will walk you through every step of the way with changing your name in Brunswick, New Hanover, Pender, and Onslow Counties.
 For more information on how many times you can change your name, CLICK HERE.

 Minor Child Name Change